Arnold S. Shapiro

-Arnold Samuel Shapiro (1921, Boston, Massachusetts – 1962, Newton, Massachusetts) was an American mathematician known for his eversion of the sphere and Shapiro's lemma.
+Arnold Samuel Shapiro (June 5, 1921, Brookline, Massachusetts – May 1, 1962, Newton, Massachusetts) was an American mathematician known for his eversion of the sphere and Shapiro's lemma.
 He also was the author of an article on Clifford algebras and periodicity with Raoul Bott, later redone by Michael Atiyah and Bott.

 Life

 During WWII Shapiro was in the US Army signal corps stationed in Belgium.

 In 1949 Shapiro was a student of Norman Steenrod at University of Michigan.
 He wrote an article "Group extensions of compact groups" and was awarded a master's degree.

 In 1950 Shapiro was a student of André Weil at University of Chicago.
 With a dissertation "Cohomology relations in fiber bundles", he was awarded a Ph.D.

 He continued his studies at the Institute for Advanced Study from 1955 to 57.
 Raoul Bott was also at the Institute at that time; he recounted his mathematical contacts in an AMS-MAA invited address August 9, 1988, in Providence Rhode Island: